dylanmatthewcoito/mc9-README-generator/README.md

-# Test Readme Generator
+# Module 9 Challenge: Node.js Professional README.md Generator

+## This README.md was created with the code from this repository.*
+Light editing and spelling corrections were made after the fact.

 ## Description
-This is a test
+This project is a useful tool for any developer.
+Using Node.js and inquierer to generate a professional README.md file for your repositories.

 ## Table of Contents
 - [Installation](#installation)